icepaq/icepaq/README.md

 ### Hey 👋

 My name is Anton.
-I'm a fullstack developer working with Spring Boot and Node.

-A random fact about me is I absolutely **LOVE** mango juice 🥭 and sushi 🍣.
+I love writing software!

+Take a look at my projects below.

+If you would like to contact me, open an issue in this icepaq/icepaq repository.
+I check GitHub once a day.

 <!--
 **icepaq/icepaq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.